 Clarke paused in the process of hanging his jacket up in the closet.
 Maybe he shouldn’t have spent quite so much time at the cafe.
-“Who from?” he inquired.
+“Who from?”

 “Julie,” his mother answered, emerging from the kitchen.
 “She said she had something to show you, if you were available.”

 If she’d only called the house, she probably didn’t think it was important.
 All the more reason he should know.
 Clarke quickly shrugged his jacket back on.
 “Gotcha.
 I’ll be at her place.”